Ralim/IronOS/Documentation/Settings.md

 ### Setting: Temp change short

-How much the temperature is increased with a quick press of the buttons.
+Factor by which the temperature is changed with a quick press of the buttons.

 On device help text: